alttch/eva3/doc/sysapi.rst

 .. note::

-    even if different EVA controllers are working on the same server,     their lock tokens are stored in different bases.
+    Even if different EVA controllers are working on the same server,     their lock tokens are stored in different bases.
 To work with the     token of each subsystem, use SYS API on the respective     address/port.

 ..  http:example:: curl wget httpie python-requests
     :request: http-examples/sysapi/lock.req